• Published 6th May 2019

 Twilight smiled.
 “It’s the least I can do.”

-It had a bed, a dresser, a nightstand, a desk, mirror, a window with curtains, and a rug.
-On the nightstand was a lamp, flashlight, and an old wind-up alarm clock.
-It was fairly simple.
+Twilight looked around.
+The only things she could see were a bed, a dresser, a nightstand, a small desk, a mirror, a window with curtains, and a rug.
+On the nightstand sat a lamp, a flashlight, and an old wind-up alarm clock.

 “Oh it ain’t a problem,” Granny said.